-Jonathan Silverthorne is a joint-degree candidate at the Yale School of Management and the Yale School of Forestry and Environmental Studies, where he focuses on renewable energy, urban infrastructure, and corporate sustainability and is the Course Manager for Clean Energy Policy with Yale's Certificate in Financing and Deploying Clean Energy.
+Jonathan Silverthorne is a joint-degree candidate at the Yale School of Management and the Yale School of the Environment, where he focuses on renewable energy, urban infrastructure, and corporate sustainability and is the Course Manager for Clean Energy Policy with Yale's Certificate in Financing and Deploying Clean Energy.

 He has a decade of experience forging international solutions to complex challenges through positions in government, nonprofit, and political campaigns.
 In these roles, Jonathan has experience managing international teams and projects, shaping policy and strategy, and forging public-private partnerships.